THE JOHN CLARE SOCIETY OF NORTH AMERICA

 All income to the Society from dues and donations is used in direct support of its essential purposes: To promote the study of the works and life of John Clare; to promote the collection, preservation, and exchange of items of literary and biographical interest; to promote a wider appreciation of Clare and the continuing publication of his works; and to advocate the protection of Clare's countryside and to encourage rural education and sensitivity to rural landscapes.

 Founded in 1997, the John Clare Society of North America is organized and operated exclusively for charitable, literary and educational purposes within the meaning of Section 501(c)(3) of the United States Internal Revenue Code.
 Donations are tax-deductible to the extent provided by law.
+Officers of the John Clare Society of North America are elected by the members for a term of three years.

-How to Join the John Clare Society of North America
+Join the John Clare Society of North America